Minor-League-Esports/warden/COMMANDS.md

 ### `/history`

-View a user's warning history and summary.
+View a user's moderation summary and warning history.

 ```text
 /history user:<name, Discord ID, or MLE ID>
 ```

-The response includes a **View History** button for the user's detailed history.
+The summary includes current points, warning count, and case count.
+The response includes a **View History** button for the user's detailed warning history.
+It also checks for cases independently of warnings, so cases are shown even when the user has no warnings or current points.
+Matching case summaries are sent in additional messages when needed.
 The update-user button currently displays as unimplemented.

 ### `/ineligible`